MateiOtniel/University/README.md

 # University
-This is the repository where I upload my university projects.
+## This is the repository where I upload my university projects.
+All of them are categorised by subjects.